nixworks/public/news/2008/10/16/index.md

 ##### Explosion
 ### [ An explosion at a coal mine in Shizuishan city in the Ningxia Hui Autonomous Region in the People's Republic of China results in at least 16 deaths. ](/news/2008/10/16/an-explosion-at-a-coal-mine-in-shizuishan-city-in-the-ningxia-hui-autonomous-region-in-the-people-s-republic-of-china-results-in-at-least-1.md)
-_Context: Ningxia Hui Autonomous Region, China, Shizuishan, coal mine, explosion_
+_Context: explosion, coal mine, Shizuishan, China, Ningxia Hui Autonomous Region_

 ##### Exchange gunfire
 ### [ 2008 Cambodian-Thai stand-off: Cambodia and Thailand agree to joint border controls following a recent clash. ](/news/2008/10/16/2008-cambodian-thai-stand-off-cambodia-and-thailand-agree-to-joint-border-controls-following-a-recent-clash.md)
-_Context: Cambodia, border control, Thailand, exchange gunfire_
+_Context: border control, Cambodia, exchange gunfire, Thailand_

 ##### U.S.
 ### [ The United States Environmental Protection Agency sets a new standard, cutting the amount of lead that can be released into the atmosphere by 90 percent. ](/news/2008/10/16/the-united-states-environmental-protection-agency-sets-a-new-standard-cutting-the-amount-of-lead-that-can-be-released-into-the-atmosphere.md)